CITCOM-project/carla-case-study/case-studies/README.md

 # Case Studies

 This directory contains the causal tests for each of our three case studies.
 Each case study can be run by calling `bash run_case_study.sh $study` from this directory, where `$study` is the number of the case study you wish to run, e.g. `bash run_case_study.sh 1`.
 The output will then be written to `case-study-$study/tests.log`.
+Alternatively, you can simply call the following python script, which will run the first case study.
+For the other case studies, replace `case-study-1` with `case-study-2` or `case-study-3`.

+`python case-study-1/run_causal_tests.py --data_path ../data/TCP_random_vehicle_infractions.csv --dag_path case-study-1/dag.dot --json_path case-study-1/causal_tests.json --log_path case-study-1/tests.log`

 > **_NOTE:_**  You will need to set up and initialise the conda environment for causal testing before running the case study code.
 Please see documentation of the causal testing framework for instructions on how to do this.